 - Education: MD, University of Oklahoma Health Science Center

-- Residencies: University of Oklahoma Health Science Center
+- Residencies: General Surgery - University of Oklahoma Health Science Center

 - Board Certifications: Urology